Looking for the best indoor activities from Busy Toddler – here they are…

 The 40+ best indoor activities from Busy Toddler will help your days

 Make sure to check out my SUPPLY list for my favorite activities supplies.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 - Storage container (mine is a 28 qt Sterilite bin from Target)

 - 5 lbs of dry rice (this will save for YEARS of reuse)

 - White butcher paper

-What age are these for?
+What age are these easy activities for?